deathpillow/deathpillow.github.io/about.md

 ---
 Hi!
 My name is Thomas.

-I am a doctoral student (soon to be candidate) in Digital Media at Georgia Institute of Technology.
+I am a doctoral candidate in Digital Media at Georgia Institute of Technology.
 For the time being my work is scattered: [personal site](http://theminutewaltz.com), [coroflot](http://www.coroflot.com/theminutewaltz), and [studio site](http://publicdesignworkshop.net)

 ## Areas of Study